alcionai/corso/website/blog/2023-1-4-backups-on-your-coffee-break.md

 experienced an outage over the past 12 months.
 Data can also be lost or corrupted during poorly executed migrations or the cancellation of a software license or by human error.
 And once it’s gone, it’s gone, unless you’ve backed it up.
 Think you can just move stuff back out of the recycling bin?
 Think again.
-Ransomware will also clear your recyclin bin, even Microsoft recommends [emptying it out regularly](https://learn.microsoft.com/en-us/office365/servicedescriptions/sharepoint-online-service-description/sharepoint-online-limits).
+Ransomware will also clear your recycling bin, even Microsoft recommends [emptying it out regularly](https://learn.microsoft.com/en-us/office365/servicedescriptions/sharepoint-online-service-description/sharepoint-online-limits).
 Use of other tools like 'holds' [also have their limits](https://learn.microsoft.com/en-us/office365/servicedescriptions/sharepoint-online-service-description/sharepoint-online-limits#hold-limits)
-(and really they're intended for e-discovery), and are no subsitutes for true backups.
+(and really they're intended for e-discovery), and are no substitutes for true backups.

 The question really is: why wouldn’t you back up your Microsoft 365 data?